GsTYPO3/typo3-introduction/README.md

 To change the TYPO3 CMS version run `ddev typo3 [version]`.
 Valid version are 10.4 or 9.5 or just their major version part.

-E.g. to run the Introduction with TYPO3 CMS 9.5 run `ddev typo3 9`.
+E.g. to use the Introduction with TYPO3 CMS 9.5 run `ddev typo3 9`.

 ### Reset the Project ⚠️